wgetsnaps/ca-dmv-autonomous-vehicle-accidents/README.md

 ![image archive-example.png](archive-example.png)

-The dma.ca.gov's Javascript, as far as I can tell, is used to set a cookie -- and check for headers, such as a `User-Agent` that is *not* `wget` -- that is validated server-side.
-Currently, `wget` doesn't execute Javascript, so that makes it fairly impossible to use `wget` alone to capture the dma.ca.gov page.
+The dmv.ca.gov's Javascript, as far as I can tell, is used to set a cookie -- and check for headers, such as a `User-Agent` that is *not* `wget` -- that is validated server-side.
+Currently, `wget` doesn't execute Javascript, so that makes it fairly impossible to use `wget` alone to capture the dmv.ca.gov page.

 So we require a *manual* step: visiting the CA.gov page using the Chrome web browser to get a `cURL` command that can be used to save the raw, rendered HTML.